hb020/sds1004x_bode/README.md

-# TEMPORARY STUFF

-Reasons for the fork:

-* add Rigol DG992, via ethernet link
-* make compatible with SDS824X-HD (DONE)

-This is a work in progress.
-This section is to be merged properly in the below readme once work is done.

-Status: communication with SDS824X-HD works: initialises and runs sweep.
-Needed port changes and udp.

 # Siglent SDS1000X-E and SDS800X-HD series Bode Plot

 Bode plot with Siglent SDS1000X-E and SDS800X-HD oscilloscopes series and a non-siglent AWG.